Cyrix126/namecoin_dart/README.md

   expect(nameData.constructedName, 'testsw.bit');
   expect(nameData.value,'{"ip":["127.0.0.1"]}');
-  // Check if name is expired at block height expect(nameData.expired(current_height), false);
+  // Check if name is expired at block height
+  // You must retrieve current height of blockchain using your client. final current_height = client.blockchain_height;
+  expect(nameData.expired(current_height), false);
   // hash is only present in name_new operations expect(() => nameData.hash, throwsException);